typhoidgenomics/genotyphi/README.md

 ## Other typing tools

 Other tools that can be used to assign GenoTyphi lineages to Typhi genomes
+* Typhi Mykrobe is available as a module in the [Bactopia](https://bactopia.github.io/latest/bactopia-tools/genotyphi/#genotyphi) pipeline.
+This is a command-line tool that takes as input either reads (fastq), assemblies (fasta), or read/assembly accessions from NCBI, and runs a series of genomic tools including assembly, annotation and typing.

-* [Pathogenwatch](https://pathogen.watch/) is an online platfomr, users can upload Typhi genome assemblies and get GenoTyphi lineages, AMR and plasmid determinants, as well as cluster-based phylogenetic trees, as described in [this paper](https://www.nature.com/articles/s41467-021-23091-2).
+* [Pathogenwatch](https://pathogen.watch/) is an online platform, users can upload Typhi genome assemblies and get GenoTyphi lineages, AMR and plasmid determinants, as well as cluster-based phylogenetic trees, as described in [this paper](https://www.nature.com/articles/s41467-021-23091-2).
 It can also be used to identify public Typhi genomes of a given genotype (and/or from a specific country of interest).

-* [Original Python implementation](mappingbased/README.md).
+* [Original Python implementation of GenoTyphi](mappingbased/README.md).
 This takes as input **BAM or VCF files that the user has already generated** by aligning Illumina reads or assemblies to the reference genome CT18.
 It also detects the QRDR and *acrB* mutations listed in `typhimykrobe/AMR_genes_mutations_plasmids.csv` in this repository, but it does not call acquired genes or plasmid markers.

 * The [BioHansel](https://github.com/phac-nml/biohansel) tool implements calling of GenoTyphi lineages along with those for other pathogens, as described in [this paper](https://doi.org/10.1099/mgen.0.000651).